TillF/SDI-logger/README.md

 ## Tweaking shields <a name="tweaking"> </a>
 ### Preparation / alterations to Keyes Date logging Shield for Arduino Uno for Data Logging

-- aim: replace poor DS1307 RTC with DS3231, use power LED as message LED
+- aim: replace poor DS1307 RTC chip with DS3231; use power LED as message LED

 - Disconnect / scratch conductor paths
 	- between "+" of Li-cell and adjacent unneeded RTC-chip (8 legs)